 Recruitment process in Nepal is multi-step and detail-oriented, from workforce planning to onboarding and post-hire support.
 By following a structured recruitment process in Nepal:

-- You ensure compliance with local labor laws – a key aspect of HR compliance in Nepal
+- You ensure compliance with local labour laws – a key aspect of HR compliance in Nepal

 - Reduce turnover and recruitment costs